Skip to Content

 HiTech

-5 minutes read
+7 minutes read

-It is common for many people to use the terms Artificial Intelligence (AI) and Machine Learning (ML) indistinctly, without considering that they are actually different.
-The confusion occurs probably because ML is a specific type of AI, that is, ML is a subset of AI.
-The illustration below shows the relation between them.
+It is common for many people to use the terms Artificial Intelligence (AI) and Machine Learning (ML) as synonyms, without considering that they are actually different.

-Although both have many similarities, they are not the same.
-In the world of app development it is important to learn to differentiate them correctly in order to communicate properly (especially if you don’t want to confuse developers) and to understand how they can help improve your app.
-This post addresses some of the main differences between AI and ML so that you can understand the characteristics and functionalities of each.
+Although there are many similarities between Machine Learning and Artificial Intelligence, they are not the same.
+In the world of app development it is important to differentiate them correctly in order to communicate properly (especially if you don’t want to confuse developers) and to understand how they can help improve your app.

 The Ability to Learn